Algebraic and algorithmic synergies between promise and infinite-domain CSPs: Appendix

 \subsection{Identities}

-\begin{proposition} Let $\rel G$ be an $\omega$-categorical graph containing a triangle and with chromatic number at most $4$.
-Then $\rel G$ pp-constructs $\rel K_3$. \end{proposition} \begin{proof} We have $\rel K_3\to\rel G\to\rel K_4$ by assumption, and therefore there exists a uniformly continuous minion homomorphism $\pol(\rel G)\to\pol(\rel K_3,\rel K_4)$.
-It is also known~\cite[Example 2.22]{BBKO} that there exists a minion homomorphism $\pol(\rel K_3,\rel K_4)\to\pol(\rel K_3)$, and therefore we obtain by composition a uniformly continuous minion homomorphism $\pol(\rel G)\to\pol(\rel K_3)$.
+We conjectured above that an $\omega$-categorical graph $\rel G$ containing a triangle and with finite chromatic number must pp-construct all finite structures, or equivalently the complete graph with 3 elements $\rel K_3$.
+We prove here our remark that the result is true for graphs with chromatic number $\leq 4$. \begin{proposition} Let $\rel G$ be an $\omega$-categorical graph containing a triangle and with chromatic number at most $4$.
+Then $\rel G$ pp-constructs $\rel K_3$. \end{proposition} \begin{proof} We have $\rel K_3\to\rel G\to\rel K_4$ by assumption, and therefore there exists a local minion homomorphism $\pol(\rel G)\to\pol(\rel K_3,\rel K_4)$.
+It is also known~\cite[Example 2.22]{BBKO} that there exists a minion homomorphism $\pol(\rel K_3,\rel K_4)\to\pol(\rel K_3)$, and therefore we obtain by composition a local minion homomorphism $\pol(\rel G)\to\pol(\rel K_3)$.
 By~\Cref{prop:pp-constructions-from-homo}, it follows that $\rel K_3$ is pp-constructible in $\rel G$. \end{proof} The proof strategy for~\Cref{fourchromatic} cannot be generalized to any higher chromatic number, since it is known that $\pol(\rel K_3,\rel K_5)$ satisfies identities that are not satisfied in~$\pol(\rel K_3)$~\cite[Example 3.4]{BBKO}.